wakita/fmcs2015/Readme.md

 ## How can you reach me?

 Questions and comments should be addressed by [creating a **New issue**](https://github.com/wakita/fmcs2015/issues) at the issue tracker of the GitHub site.
+You need to login at GitHub before creating a new issue.